iiasa/ixmp/README.md

 1. Two alternative options are available:

-    - use the package developed in Python, requires the `reticulate` R package (it will allow to install/use `retixmp`)
+    - use the package developed in Python, requires the `reticulate` R package (it will allow to install/use `rixmp`)

-    - use specific R packages (less available functionalities), requires the `rJava` R package (it will allow to install/use `rixmp`)
+    - use specific R packages (less functionality), requires the `rJava` R package (it will allow to install/use `rixmp.legacy`)

 1. Install Rtools and add the path to the environment variables